DiamondLightSource/pythonSoftIOC/docs/pythonsoftioc.rst

 It is sensible to start any server background activity after the IOC has been initialised by calling :func:`~softioc.softioc.iocInit`.
-After this has been done (:func:`cothread.Spawn` is recommended for initiating persistent background activity) the top level script must pause, as as soon as it exits the IOC will exit.
+After this has been done (:class:`cothread.Spawn` is recommended for initiating persistent background activity) the top level script must pause, as as soon as it exits the IOC will exit.
 Calling :func:`~softioc.softioc.interactive_ioc` is recommended for this as the last statement in the top level script.